Valmont (film): Plot

 In 18th century France, the Marquise de Merteuil, a wealthy widow, learns that her secret lover Gercourt will marry Cécile de Volanges, a 15-year-old who was raised in a convent to ensure her chastity.
 It is rumored that Gercourt cannot easily break off relations with his "former" mistress who is mentally unbalanced.
 Angered over the hypocrisy of Gercourt's insistence on a virgin bride while keeping a lover of his own, his concealment of the upcoming marriage, and his slight of her character, Merteuil plans revenge.

-She approaches her former lover, the womanizer Vicomte de Valmont, and proposes that he take Cécile's virginity before her wedding night to humiliate Gercourt.
+Merteuil proposes to her former lover, the womanizer Vicomte de Valmont, that he take Cécile's virginity before her wedding night to humiliate Gercourt.
 Valmont is not interested in Cécile, as he is pursuing Madame de Tourvel, a married woman.
 Tourvel, well known for her virtue, had been warned of Valmont's debauchery and deliberately avoids him.
 Merteuil makes Valmont a wager: if he succeeds in bedding Madame de Tourvel, he may also bed Merteuil; if he fails, he must consign himself to a monastery.

-Meanwhile, Cécile's teenage music teacher, Danceny, starts writing love letters to Cécile, and the two fall in love.
-After learning of this, Merteuil attempts to create opportunities for the pair to consummate their love, but Cécile is too innocent and Danceny too honorable to take advantage.
+Meteuil learns that Cécile's teenage music teacher, Danceny, has fallen in love with Cécile.
+She attempts to facilitate the consummation of their relationship, but Cécile is too innocent and Danceny too honorable to take advantage.
 Frustrated, Merteuil takes Cécile on holiday to the country estate where Valmont had gone to pursue Tourvel.
 When Merteuil suggests that Valmont help Cécile write love letters, he complies, goes to Cécile's room and ends up taking her virginity.
-Afterwards, a guilt-wracked Cécile runs to Merteuil for comfort, believing that neither her future husband nor Danceny will want her now.
+Afterwards, a guilt-wracked Cécile runs to Merteuil for comfort, believing neither her future husband nor Danceny could now want her.
 Merteuil encourages the girl to marry Gercourt and keep Danceny as her lover.

-Despite her many attempts to avoid Valmont, Tourvel is finally seduced and ends up making love with him.
+Despite her many attempts to avoid Valmont, Tourvel is finally seduced.
 In the morning, she writes to her husband about her new lover, then leaves for the market to prepare a meal.
 When she returns, Valmont has already left.